G4FEV/SDRUno-Smart-Switch/README.md

 Serial.print debug messages have been commented-out, apart from the current Frequency.

 Uncommenting the remaining Serial.print messages will allow the user to monitor the decoding process the results of which may be viewed on the serial monitor as the program runs.
-BUT WATCH OUT.
+Remember to uncomment Serial.print messages when you are finished and the code will run slightly faster.

 ## SETTING UP SDRUno

 Plug in your USB to FTDI TTL  converter and note its Com port.
-For Windows you will find this in Devices and Printers.
+For Windows you will find this in <i><b> Devices and Printers.</i></b>

-Top Left corner of theSDRUno  “RX Control window” click the Sett button.
+Top Left corner of theSDRUno <b> RX Control window </b> click the<b> SETT</b> button.
-Navigate along to the CAT option.
+Navigate along to the <b>CAT</b> option.

 Select the com port and set the Baud Rate to 9600 Select <B> Enable & Connect.</B>